axibase/atsd/integration/pentaho/data-integration/README.md

 ## Overview

 Pentaho Data Integration at `https://community.hitachivantara.com/community/products-and-solutions/pentaho` (PDI) provides a graphical design environment to create and edit ETL (Extract, Transform, Load) jobs and workflows.
-The following guide includes examples of loading time series data from the Axibase Time Series Database (ATSD), calculating derived time series in PDI and storing the results in ATSD.
+The following guide includes examples of loading time series data from ATSD, calculating derived time series in PDI and storing the results in ATSD.

 ## Prerequisites